 - The college rules and behaviour policy are designed to create an environment of good behaviour and respect.
 Specifically, students are encouraged to always show respect to peers and staff and to always treat others as they themselves would wish to be treated.
 These documents are also very explicit that bullying is a serious offence and that those involved in bullying behaviour can expect to face severe sanctions including permanent exclusion. - It is made very clear to students during induction at the beginning of each academic year that they have a responsibility to ensure bullying does not occur and to talk to a member of staff if they witness or suspect bullying. - Notices in common areas highlight the importance of an anti-bullying culture and explain the different ways in which students can raise concerns. - We ensure that the college curriculum addresses issues of prejudice and bullying and encourages students and staff to share ideas on preventing them.
-Tutors are strongly encouraged, where appropriate, to use lessons to explore the nature of bullying and its consequences. - Tutors are expected to show zero tolerance of prejudice-based language whenever they encounter it and deal with it in a robust manner in line with college's behaviour policy. - Sessions around understanding and preventing bullying are held as part of our PSHE programmes.
-The college also participates in National Anti-Bullying Week each year. - Talks to students, staff and parents/guardians by external speakers to help raise awareness of the issues surrounding bullying, including cyber-bullying. - Students are taught that being a bystander who does not act is to be complicit in the act of bullying, and all students are made aware of a range of ways in which they can act if they witness bullying behaviour.
+Tutors are strongly encouraged, where appropriate, to use lessons to explore the nature of bullying and its consequences. - Tutors are expected to show zero tolerance of prejudice-based language whenever they encounter it and deal with it in a robust manner in line with college's behaviour policy. - Sessions on "beating bullying" are held as part of our PSHE programme.
+The college also participates in National Anti-Bullying Week each year. - Talks to students, staff and parents by external speakers to help raise awareness of the issues surrounding bullying, including cyber-bullying. - Students are taught that being a bystander who does not act is to be complicit in the act of bullying, and all students are made aware of a range of ways in which they can act if they witness bullying behaviour.

 - We have in place arrangements for the supervision of students as far as it is possible within the confines of the daily timetable.
-The common room areas are regularly checked throughout the school day by members of staff between 8.40am and 6pm. - All staff must follow up on any rumours they may hear regarding electronic sites which may contain reference to a particular student in an unkind way. - Staff meetings and communications are used to feedback information about any incidents of bullying, any student who seems to be isolated or any conflict between students, so that prevention strategies can be developed. - We are committed to doing all that we can to resolve issues of bullying through mediation, discussion and making bullies aware of the effects of their actions. - We are committed to providing protection and support to any victims of bullying, and to anyone who brings incidents to our attention. - We ensure that details of in-house and external counselling services are publicised. - The AP (Pastoral) and DSL maintain records of bullying behaviour to identify possible patterns and to determine if additional actions are required to prevent further instances. - The implementation of this anti-bullying policy is monitored by the Senior Leadership Team and reviewed and evaluated annually by the college's Designated Safeguarding Lead (DSL), Jon Slay, and the Deputy Designated Safeguarding Leads (DDSLs) Tom, Caston, Keith Miller, Mark Leaford and Toby Taylor.
+The college's Study Centre is supervised between 9am and 6pm, and the Learning Resource Centre is supervised between 8.30am and 5pm.
+The common room areas are regularly checked throughout the school day by members of staff. - All staff must follow up on any rumours they may hear regarding electronic sites which may contain reference to a particular student in an unkind way. - Staff meetings are used to feedback information about any incidents of bullying, any student who seems to be isolated or any conflict between students, so that prevention strategies can be developed. - We are committed to doing all that we can to resolve issues of bullying through mediation, discussion and making bullies aware of the effects of their actions. - We are committed to providing protection and support to any victims of bullying, and to anyone who brings incidents to our attention. - We ensure that details of external counselling services are publicised. - The DSL maintains records of bullying behaviour to identify possible patterns and to determine if additional actions are required to prevent further instances. - The implementation of this anti-bullying policy is monitored by the Senior Leadership Team and reviewed and evaluated annually by the college's Designated Safeguarding Lead (DSL), Adam Cross, and the Deputy Designated Safeguarding Leads (DDSLs) Mark Shingleton, James Bourne, Ryan Moran and Zoe Snee.